Upcoming Events:

 - Aluminum (flat, right-angle, c-channel, square-tube) for robot superstructure & mechanisms

-- Minimal steel for high stress joints, wheel axels (it's weight is a limiting factor
+- Minimal steel for high stress joints, wheel axels (weight is a limiting factor)

 - Nuts & bolts in a standard set of sizes, e.g., 8-32, 10-32, 1/4-20 (avoid a larger size selection as it means maintaining more stock and adds confusion)